Eternal579/Eternal579/README.md

 ## About a BugEater's life when struggling ✊ in SCUT, China.
-🧐 I'm Rixin Liu, a junior studying in South China University of Technology.
+🧐 I'm Rixin Liu, a senior student studying in South China University of Technology.

-I love playing FPS games 🎮, and RDR2 👍, and enjoy creating more bugs to debug 😍.
+I love playing RPG | ARPG games (e.g., RDR2👍, Black Myth:Wukong👍), and enjoy creating more bugs to debug 😍.

-Most importantly, I am very interested in **Computer System**😀, it will be my honor to be contacted with.
+Most importantly, I am very interested in **RDMA network protocol** and the safety&performance brought by **programmable switches, DPU**, it will be my honor to be contacted with.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Eternal579)](https://github.com/anuraghazra/github-readme-stats)